joshholmes/registry/README.md

 2. Fetch and install its node.js dependencies: `npm install`
 3. Install mongodb locally (if necessary).
 4. Edit `config.js` to change defaults as necessary.
-5. Create a Windows Azure account with a storage account.
-Set the environmental variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_KEY to your credentials.
+5. If you use of Nitrogen requires storing blob-like objects, create a Windows Azure account with a storage account and set the environmental variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_KEY to your credentials in config.js.
 6. `node server.js`

 ## Running tests